Images of Polyhedra

 ("DVODECEDRON" means Dodecahedron.)

-And here Leonardo has illustrated the same
+And here Leonardo has illustrated the same shape but with "hollow" sides.

 "Vacuus" means hollow.